Update: ‘BMW i7 Specifications’ section updated and ‘BMW i7 acoustic testing’ section added.

 In February 2021, a report on motor1.com citing a post on the BimmerPost forum talked about the next-gen 7 Series’ features and the BMW i7 should download them.
 Air suspension, soft close doors, flush door handles, and Bowers & Wilkins audio system will be standard on the next-gen BMW 7 Series.
 Premium features available as options will include automatically closing doors like on Rolls-Royce models, high-end headlights, Iconic Glow grille (illuminated grille), and Sky Lounge roof.

-Spy pictures published on Motor1.com have shown a next-gen 7 Series test mule with a small bulged-out section on the front fenders.
-Those winglet-like parts could be housing side cameras required by the car’s Advanced Driver Assistance Systems for performing safety and/or autonomous driving functions.
+Spy pictures published on Motor1.com have shown a next-gen 7 Series test mule with a small ears on the front fenders.
+The winglet-like parts could be hiding side cameras required by the car’s Advanced Driver Assistance Systems for performing safety and/or autonomous driving functions.
 Flush-fitting door handles similar to those of the BMW iX can also be seen in these images, and it looks like the test mule has the iX’s high-res Curved Display as well.
 The electric door openers should come with a soft close function option.
-The i7 should get all these high-end features of the ICE 2022 7 Series.

 ‘Smart routes’ & Digital Key 3.0 expected on the new BMW 7 Series family